TheRichArcher/woo-combine-backend/docs/guides/PM_ONBOARDING_OVERVIEW.md

 The application has graduated from "debugging/crisis" mode to a stable product.

 - **Stability**: Critical infinite loops, race conditions (including login/league fetching), and temporal dead zones have been definitively resolved.
+- **Boot Experience**: Multi-route flicker on login has been eliminated via a new `BootGate` architecture.
+Auth/context hydration is now smooth and deterministic.
 - **Quality**: Zero linting errors, clean build process, and no console log noise.
 - **Observability**: Full Sentry integration (Frontend & Backend) for real-time error tracking and performance monitoring.
 - **Import Reliability**: Robust CSV/Excel import engine now handles flat vs. nested data structures seamlessly, with optional jersey numbers and clear success stats.